Flybell/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Lynn Chiu is a philosopher of biology and a science communicator.
-Her research is built on collaborations with scientists (developmental biologists, immunologists, psychologists) to push theoretical frontiers.
+She works closely with scientists in labs (developmental biologists, immunologists, psychologists) to push conceptual frontiers.
 As a communications consultant for the Konrad Lorenz Institute and the EES research program, she uses her unique background in the life sciences, cognitive science, and philosophy to cultivate interdisciplinary communities.